Time vocabulary: Luchazi to English

 - Miaka likumi na ivali = twelve years.

-Day and Night vocabulary in Luchazi
+Day and Night vocabulary: Luchazi to English

 - Litangua = day; the part of a day when it is light; the time between sunrise and sunset; each of the twenty-four-hour periods, reckoned from one midnight to the next, into which a week, month, or year is divided, and corresponding to a rotation of the earth on its axis.